 So that's how coconut oil earns its reputation as a "low-calorie fat".

-Now you know how coconut oil helps you consume less calorie without you having to force it on purpose, let's move on to see how coconut oil boosts your metabolism at the same time for a more complete and effective weight loss.
+Now, you know how coconut oil helps you consume less calorie without you having to force it on purpose.
+Let's move on to see how coconut oil boosts your metabolism for a more complete and effective weight loss.

 Carbs and LCFAs from food generally take only one path (by traveling through the bloodstream) to energize our cells and hike cellular activity.
 But MCFAs in coconut oil use two approaches to accomplish the same mission.
 How so?

-Our body essentially breaks MCFAs into 2 groups, sending one group directly to the liver via hepatic portal vein for energy conversion while transporting the other group via bloodstream to each and every cell of our body.
+Our body essentially splits MCFAs into 2 groups.
+One group heads directly to the liver via hepatic portal vein for energy conversion.
+The other go via bloodstream to each and every cell of our body.

-Energy conversion (burning of MCFAs) in the liver produces heat (thermogenic effect), which in turn excites the entire body cells (cells that are closer to the liver get more heat energy).
-Just like when you heat up water its molecules move rapidly (molecules that are closer to the fire move faster).
+Energy conversion (burning of MCFAs) in the liver produces heat (thermogenic effect).
+This in turn excites the entire body cells.
+Cells that are closer to liver get more heat energy.
+Just like when you heat up water its molecules move rapidly.
+And molecules that are closer to the fire move faster.

-At the same time, MCFAs in bloodstream also enter directly into other cells of our body to give an extra energizing boost to our metabolism.
+At the same time, MCFAs in bloodstream also enter directly into other cells of our body to throttle up our metabolism.